katie-mt/golfscoreapp/README.md

 Reach goal will be to implement JavaScript that saves the data to the database immediately upon input instead of waiting for the user to hit a submit button.

+STRETCH GOALS(not in any specific order):
+1)Connect to some golfcourse API to integrate real golf course information such as names and par number for holes.

 Links to the Wire Frames -
 https://ibb.co/kgcFyw
 https://ibb.co/kjUjrG